ANU5565/F1-analytics/README.md

-# 🏎️ F1 Analytics Database Project
+# 🏎️ F1 Analytics Database Project...

   A structured **Formula 1 analytics database** designed to store, analyze, and visualize race, driver, team, and performance data.This project is ideal for **SQL practice, analytics dashboards, and Backend integration, python, streamlit**.
 Season-wise performance dashboards built using **MySQL + Python + Streamlit**